jcwright77/engaging_cluster_howto/README.md

 # Log in using x2go
 x2go uses your ssh keys to give you a remote desktop on the engaging cluster.
 This desktop is also persistent so you close a session and return to it later, even on another device.
+Select desktop choice 'XFCE' when setting up a connection.
  <img  src="x2go.png" width=600 align='center' />

 # Running a serial and then parallel program from github